EMDR Therapy Myths & Facts: Insights from Sowania Germain

 Myth #7: EMDR Is Only for Trauma Survivors

 While EMDR is often associated with trauma recovery, it is not solely for those who have experienced a traumatic event.
-EMDR can also help individuals who are struggling with emotional blocks or unprocessed memories that may not necessarily be traumatic in nature.
-For example, someone might seek EMDR to help overcome anxiety, depression, or negative thought patterns that stem from childhood experiences or difficult life circumstances.
+EMDR can also help individuals struggling with emotional blocks or unprocessed memories that may not be traumatic in the traditional sense.
+Many clients in christian counseling services, postpartum depression support, and therapy for overwhelmed moms turn to EMDR to navigate persistent anxiety, depression, or deeply rooted self-doubt stemming from early life experiences or chronic stress.